Puresyn/KeyMaster/Readme.txt

 its user base.
 So, if you find Key Master useful, tell your friends!

 Diagnostics:
-If you are experiencing difficulties with Key Mater not working properly, you may use [/km errors] or or [/km debug] to obtain diagnostic feedback from Key Master.
+If you are experiencing difficulties with Key Master not working properly, you may use [/km errors] or or [/km debug] to obtain diagnostic feedback from Key Master.
 Please note that debug mode is very verbose and may render in-game chat difficult to navigate.